e271828e/Flight.jl/docs/notes/design/framework_spec.md

 addressing children is exclusively `at`'s job (one way to say everything).
 An `inputs` payload names faces *of the authoring level's [contract](#g-contract)*.
 Resolution walks the export chain to the root input and errors if the face never surfaces.
+That walk always has a name to follow: one-level routing gives every level a declared face for every signal crossing its boundary, so the chain a sub-assembly's face routes through is in the `Build` ([§6.1][s6-1], [§9.2][s9-2]).
 An internally-wired input has no root input behind it, and writing it would be meaningless because the first sweep overwrites it.
 Unexported stays unpokeable for init exactly as it does for the GUI ([§11.7][s11-7], [§15.4][s15-4]).